 - Automatic monitoring of deep web environments and alarms for company domains

-Attack surface management also plays an important role in the prevention of such attacks.
+External attack surface management also plays an important role in the prevention of such attacks.

-What’s Attack Surface Management?
+What’s External Attack Surface Management?

-Attack Surface Management (ASM) is the process of discovering, listing, classifying, analyzing, prioritizing, and monitoring all information that can be collected on the internet and informing your organization about sensitive data by searching external digital assets.
+External Attack Surface Management (ASM) is the process of discovering, listing, classifying, analyzing, prioritizing, and monitoring all information that can be collected on the internet and informing your organization about sensitive data by searching external digital assets.

 A useful ASM follows your entire digital footprint over the Internet, discovering and collecting the information that relates to your company.
 But that could be either too much information or not useful information.
 That’s why instead of sharing this information with your company, it gets analyzed and classified first.
 After this step, the information is prioritized based on its sensitivity.
 Finally, monitoring is the last step.